solana-foundation/solana-improvement-documents/proposals/0001-simd-process.md

 ### Implemented

-When all relevant teams have completed development of the feature the SIMD's is "Implemented"
+When all relevant teams have completed development of the SIMD's feature, the SIMD is "Implemented".

 ### Activated

-A proposal will have the status Activated once it has been implemented, tested, and finally activated on mainnet.
+A proposal will have the status Activated once it has been implemented, tested, and finally activated on mainnet beta.

 ### Living